Update: ‘Design’ section updated with a spy shot.

 What is the Mitsubishi Triton PHEV release date?

-The Mitsubishi Triton PHEV is expected in the next generation Triton family, which is due for launch around 2022 in ASEAN & Australian markets.
+The Mitsubishi Triton PHEV is expected in the next-gen Triton family, which will be launched in ASEAN & Australian markets in 2023.

 Which pickups will rival the Mitsubishi Triton PHEV?

-The Mitsubishi Triton PHEV will go up against co-developed products Renault Alaskan & Nissan Navara, aside from the Toyota Hilux & Ford Ranger.
+The Mitsubishi Triton PHEV will go up against the Navara, Hilux, D-Max & Ranger.